OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 Use the output to help diagnose what is going wrong.

-## Check the listening IP address
+## Check the listening IP address {#TroubleshootListeningTentacles-CheckthelisteningIPaddress}

 Your Tentacle server may have multiple IP addresses that it listens on.
 For example, in Amazon EC2 machines in a VPN might have both an internal IP address and an external addresses using NAT.
 Tentacle may not listen on all addresses; you can check which addresses are configured on the server by running `ipconfig /all` from the command line and looking for the IPv4 addresses.

-## Check for zombie child processes locking TCP ports
+## Check for zombie child processes locking TCP ports {#TroubleshootListeningTentacles-CheckforzombiechildprocesseslockingTCPports}

 If Tentacle fails to start with an error message like this: **A required communications port is already in use.**